The Brentford Trilogy

-The Brentford Trilogy is a series of eleven novels by writer Robert Rankin.
+The Brentford Trilogy is a series of twelve novels by writer Robert Rankin.
 They humorously chronicle the lives of a couple of drunken middle-aged layabouts, Jim Pooley and John Omally, who confront the forces of darkness in the environs of West London, usually with the assistance of large quantities of beer from their favourite public house, The Flying Swan.

 Novels

 The novels in this series are as follows: